-So, what does a specialist health, safety, fire risk and environmental consultancy do on an average day?
+So, what does a specialist team of health and safety consultants do on an average day?
 Rhino Safety has enjoyed a busy November, so while yesterday’s agenda is fresh in the mind here’s a run-down of how our team of professionals fill their average day…

 First, much as we all love a good cup of coffee, health and safety issues can’t be put off.
 When a client calls, it’s always best to react quickly.
 That way, you’re on top of the game and the client knows that they have received the best possible advice.
 They can move forward and plan what actions need to be put in place.

 And increasingly, that seems to happen first thing just when the kettle is boiling!
 Still, we shouldn’t complain.
 We are doing jobs that we thoroughly enjoy, and ensuring that other businesses operate safely.

 07:30 Business never sleeps, so one of the best opportunities to meet other industry professionals and new clients is over breakfast at one of the many networking events we attend.
 Over the last few years we have developed some amazing relationships, and the referral system is to be recommended.
 Oh, and there’s coffee!

 10:00 Personally, I prefer the egg-shaped ball, but keeping the wheels of industry well-oiled so that supporters of Premier League football teams can see their favourite players in action is a privilege.
 This week we had the pleasure of working with a super client who refits the coaches that transport the Liverpool and Everton teams up and down the country each week.
 And no, in the interests of impartiality, there will be no red or blue favouritism!

 12:15 Lunch on the go, but a lovely catch-up with a catering business we have helped many times over the last two years.
 And long may it continue, especially as they do wonderful tuna salads…